What is a delinquent account?

 - Respond promptly to any Notice of Balance Due or Delinquency Notice sent to you.

-- Open and read Department of Revenue correspondence sent to you; it may contain reporting instructions, due dates, changes in laws or tax rates or other important information that may affect your tax responsibilities.
+- Open and read Department of Revenue correspondence; it may contain reporting instructions, due dates, changes in laws or tax rates or other important information that may affect your tax responsibilities.

 - Set up a separate bank account and regularly deposit collected retail sales tax or other taxes you may owe.
 Withdraw the funds only when you pay the taxes.